k1enn/dotfiles/README.md

 2. **Run the setup script**

 ⚠️**WARNING**⚠️
-Running this script might **override** your current dotfiles to create symlink.
+Running this script might **OVERRIDE** your current dotfiles to create symlink.
 See files structure below to know what you should backup.

 ```bash
 ./install.sh